Two men charged months after three KC Chiefs fans were found dead in backyard

 ‘This case is a tragic reminder of the dangers of street drugs,’ Platte County Prosecuting Attorney Eric Zahnd says

-Two men have been charged after three Kansas City Chiefs fans were found dead in a backyard over a year ago.
+“It has been a very, very long year for Jordan," Picerno said.
+“He's lost his job.
+He's lost his home.
+He's lost his friends.
+The public are pointing at him as someone who essentially killed them.
+And nothing could be further from the truth.”

-On January 9 last year, Kansas City Police were called to a Northland home by a woman who claimed to have found a body in her backyard while looking for her fiance, Clayton McGeeney, 36.
+Willis told police that he believed that McGeeney, Harrington and Johnson possibly got a hold of some fentanyl at some point on the Sunday the game was played and that he thought they all left his home around 4 a.m. the next morning.

-As police got to the home, a man by the name of Jordan Willis is alleged to have opened the door for the officers.
-Police then found three bodies in the backyard.
-They were named as McGeeney, David Harrington, 37, and Ricky Johnson, 38, WDAF reported.
+On January 9 last year, Kansas City Police were called to a home in the Northland section of Kansas City by a woman who claimed to have found a body in her backyard while looking for her fiance, Clayton McGeeney, 36.

-According to the investigation, they had arrived at the home two days earlier to watch the Chiefs' final regular season game.
-But during the course of the next two days, the men went quiet, prompting worry among family and friends.
-Since that time, law enforcement has shared very few details.
+Police then found two other bodies.
+The trio were named as McGeeney, David Harrington, 37, and Ricky Johnson, 38, Willis co-operated with authorities during the initial search.

 Court documents were released Wednesday revealing that Willis and Ivory Carson have been charged with three counts of involuntary manslaughter and two counts of delivery of a controlled substance.
 The charges carry a maximum sentence of 10 years behind bars.